 For compression reasons, the detail coefficients at each level of the recursion are often normalized; the coefficients at the lower resolutions are weighted more heavily than the coefficients at the higher resolutions.
 One advantage of the normalized wavelet transform is that in many cases a large number of the detail coefficients turn out to be very small in magnitude.
 Truncating these small coefficients from the representation (i.e., replacing each one by 0) introduces only small errors in the reconstructed signal.
-We can approximate the original signal effectively by keeping only the most significant (normalized) coefficients.
+We can approximate the original signal effectively by a process of thresholding, where we keep only the most significant (normalized) coefficients.
+Sometimes, especially in high dimensions when the queries specify only a subset of the dimensions, it helps to use a hybrid thresholding policy, which favors coefficients with large absolute value as well as coefficients higher up in the tree.
+[VW99].
+For simplicity in exposition, we assume in this paper that we threshold by choosing the largest coefficients in absolute value.
+Our dynamic maintenance algorithms can be adapted easily to work with all known hybrid schemes.

 The wavelet decomposition procedure can be represented by an error tree [MVW98].
 The error tree is built based upon the wavelet transform procedure.
 Figure 1 is the error tree for the example in this section.
 Each internal node is associated with a wavelet coefficient value, and each leaf is associated with an original signal value.
 (For purposes of exposition, the wavelet coefficients are unnormalized, but in the implementation the values are normalized and the algorithm is modified appropriately.)
 Internal nodes and leaves are labeled separately.
-Their labels are in the domain $\{0, 1, \ldots, N-1\}$ for a signal of length N. For example, the root is an internal node with label 0 and its node value is 2.75 in Figure 1.
+Their labels are in the domain $\{0,1,\ldots,N-1\}$ for a signal of length N. For example, the root is an internal node with label 0 and its node value is 2.75 in Figure 1.
 For convenience, we shall use "node" and "node value" interchangeably.